Understanding Hypoglycemia: Risks, Prevention and Treatment

 - Face may become red or pale

-** If symptoms are ignored or not recognized, a severe hypoglycemia episode may occur which can lead to a seizure and/or unconsciousness.
+If symptoms are ignored or not recognized, a severe hypoglycemia episode may occur, leading to a seizure and/or unconsciousness.

-- Step 2: check blood sugar with a blood glucose meter
+- Check blood sugar with a blood glucose meter

-- Step 3: If blood sugar is less than 70 mg/dL consume 15 grams of quick acting carbohydrates (See list below).
-Avoid over treating which can cause large blood sugar spikes.
+- If blood sugar is less than 70 mg/dL, consume 15 grams of quick-acting carbohydrates (see list below).
+Avoid over-treating, which can cause blood sugar spikes.

-- Step 4: Recheck blood sugar in 15 minutes.
-Repeat treatment if blood sugar is still below 70 mg/dL after 15 minutes
+- Recheck blood sugar in 15 minutes.
+Repeat treatment if blood sugar is still below 70 mg/dL after 15 minutes.

-- Step 5: Once blood sugar is above 70 mg/dL eat another 15 grams of carbohydrate with some protein (such as half a peanut butter sandwich) if no meal or snack will be consumed in the next 1-2 hours.
+- Once blood sugar is above 70 mg/dL eat another 15 grams of carbohydrate with some protein if no meal or snack will be consumed in the next 1-2 hours.

 - 4 oz fruit juice